BRAINERD VFW

 January 11, 2025: Ashton Jenzen from Waseca, Minnesota, was selected the first-place winner of the annual Minnesota VFW Voice of Democracy competition.
 She received a scholarship of $2000 and will move on to national competition.

-November 12, 2024: Winners in the annual Voice of Democracy competition were recognized and given awards during a ceremony at the Brainerd VFW.
+November 12, 2024: The theme was, "Is America Today Our Forefather's Vision?"
+Entries came from Brainerd, Aitkin, Baxter, Pequot Lakes and East Gull Lake.
+Winners in the annual Voice of Democracy competition in Brainerd were recognized and given awards during a ceremony at the Brainerd VFW.
 Craig Coonan read his essay for the audience.

 Picture